Snapshot 1 — payout approval

 Situation: address pattern looks custodial, memo-sensitive, or still depends on venue confirmation.

-Operational value: the operator gets a clear pause signal instead of vague uncertainty or a false SAFE state.
+Operational value: the operator gets a clear pause signal instead of vague uncertainty or a false SAFE_TO_SEND state.

 Situation: network, asset, address, and context line up cleanly and the destination looks operationally normal.